Asymptotic properties of linear field equations in anti-de Sitter space: Introduction

 \section{Introduction}

 The non-linear Einstein vacuum equations with cosmological constant $\Lambda$,

 constitute a complicated coupled quasi-linear hyperbolic system of partial differential equations for a Lorentzian metric $g$.
 The past few decades have seen fundamental progress in understanding the global dynamics of solutions to (\ref{eve}).
-In particular, a satisfactory answer -- asymptotic stability -- has been given for the dynamics of (\ref{eve}) with $\Lambda=0$ near Minkowski space \cite{ChrKla}, and the dynamics of (\ref{eve}) with $\Lambda>0$ near de Sitter space \cite{Ringstroem, FriedrichdS}, the maximally symmetric solution of (\ref{eve}) with $\Lambda>0$.
-Today, the dynamics near black hole solutions of (\ref{eve}) for both $\Lambda=0$ and $\Lambda>0$ is a subject of intense investigation \cite{Mihalisnotes, YakovKerrFull, Dyatlov}.
+In particular, a satisfactory answer -- asymptotic stability -- has been given for the dynamics of (\ref{eve}) with $\Lambda=0$ near Minkowski space \cite{ChrKla}; the dynamics of (\ref{eve}) with $\Lambda>0$ near de Sitter space \cite{Ringstroem, FriedrichdS}, the maximally symmetric solution of (\ref{eve}) with $\Lambda>0$; as well as for the ($\Lambda >0$) Kerr-dS black hole spacetimes \cite{Hintz:2016gwb}.
+Today, the dynamics near black hole solutions of (\ref{eve}) for $\Lambda=0$ is a subject of intense investigation \cite{Mihalisnotes, YakovKerrFull}, with the current state-of-the-art being the results in \cite{Dafermos:2016uzj} establishing the linear stability of Schwarzschild, and \cite{Klainerman:2017nrb} establishing nonlinear stability for Schwarzschild within a restricted symmetry class.

 In contrast to the above, the global dynamics of (\ref{eve}) with $\Lambda<0$ near anti-de Sitter space (AdS), the maximally symmetric solution of the vacuum Einstein equations with $\Lambda<0$, is mostly unknown.
 Part of the problem is that in the case of $\Lambda<0$, the PDE problem associated with (\ref{eve}) takes the form of an initial boundary value problem.
 Therefore, even to construct local in time solutions, one needs to understand what appropriate (well-posed, geometric) boundary conditions are.
 It also suggests that the global behaviour of solutions starting initially close to the anti-de Sitter geometry may depend crucially on the choice of these boundary conditions \cite{HelmutonAdS, Friedrich}.